 The OCD may require a written amendment to this Agreement to conform the

 Agreement to federal, state and local governmental laws, regulations, executive orders, guidelines, policies and available funding amounts.
-Failure of RDA to execute the written amendment required by the OCD may constitute, at the OCD’s discretion, a basis for termination of this Agreement for cause.
+Failure of BBR to execute the written amendment required by the OCD may constitute, at the OCD’s discretion, a basis for termination of this Agreement for cause.

 G. No Personal Liability of Individual Representatives